Grenada is an island country, consisting of the island of Granada and six smaller islands in the southeastern Caribbean

 The name Grenada, was giving by Spanish sailors who were passing by, and found it looked similar to their own city at home (Granada).

 For years, both the British and the French competed for the island and failed, due to the resistance of the warlike Caribs.

-Britain took over from the French in 1762, during the Seven Years War.
-The island then became a British colony, and they introduced the cultivation of cotton, cacao and nutmeg.
+With the island now a British colony, they introduced the cultivation of cotton, cacao and nutmeg.
 Even up this day, Grenada is still a leading supplier of these products.

 Grenada gained their independence from Great Britain in 1974, although it became a constitutional monarchy, with Queen Elizabeth II as head of state.

 On October 25th, 1983, the U.S military forces invaded the island, after a military coup by the nation’s pro-Marxist regime.
-The reason giving was for the threat posed to American nationals living in the Caribbean nation of Grenada.
+The reason giving was for the threat posed to American nationals living on the island.

-They easily defeated the Grenadian resistance and Cuban troops who had decided to help the pro-Marxist regime.
-The U.S suffered 20 fatalities, while more than 60 Grenadian and Cuban troops were killed.
-In a short amount of the time the country was stabilized, until elections were held 1984.
+They easily defeated the Grenadian resistance and Cuban troops, who had decided to help the pro-Marxist regime.
+The U.S. suffered 20 fatalities, while more than 60 Grenadian and Cuban troops were killed.

 The date of the invasion is now celebrated as a national holiday in Grenada, called Thanksgiving Day.